OrebroUniversity/yumi/README.md

 > sudo apt-get install ros-kinetic-control-toolbox ros-kinetic-controller-interface ros-kinetic-controller-manager ros-kinetic-joint-limits-interface ros-kinetic-transmission-interface ros-kinetic-moveit-core ros-kinetic-moveit-planners ros-kinetic-moveit-ros-planning

 #### Step 2
-Install ros-industrial from source.
-Note: If you wish to use this package with a YuMi Robot (and not just in simulation), you need to pull OrebroUniversity's fork of ros_industrial.
+Build the industrial_core package from source.
+To do that, clone OrebroUniversity's fork of the package from: https://github.com/OrebroUniversity/industrial_core.git into your ros workspace and run catkin_make.

 #### Step 3
+If your industrial_core is in a different workspace, source the workspace containing industrial_core.
-Source the workspace containing ros-industrial and then catkin_make the workspace containing the clone of this package.
+Finally, catkin_make the workspace containing the clone of this package.